Pericles: Legacy

-Pericles' most visible legacy can be found in the literary and artistic works of the Golden Age, much of which survive to this day.
+Pericles's most visible legacy can be found in the literary and artistic works of the Golden Age, much of which survive to this day.
 The Acropolis, though in ruins, still stands and is a symbol of modern Athens.
 Paparrigopoulos wrote that these masterpieces are "sufficient to render the name of Greece immortal in our world".

-In politics, Victor L. Ehrenberg argues that a basic element of Pericles' legacy is Athenian imperialism, which denies true democracy and freedom to the people of all but the ruling state.
+In politics, Victor L. Ehrenberg argues that a basic element of Pericles's legacy is Athenian imperialism, which denies true democracy and freedom to the people of all but the ruling state.
 The promotion of such an arrogant imperialism is said to have ruined Athens.
 Pericles and his "expansionary" policies have been at the center of arguments promoting democracy in oppressed countries.

 Other analysts maintain an Athenian humanism illustrated in the Golden Age.
 The freedom of expression is regarded as the lasting legacy deriving from this period.
 Pericles is lauded as "the ideal type of the perfect statesman in ancient Greece" and his Funeral Oration is nowadays synonymous with the struggle for participatory democracy and civic pride.

 In 1932, botanist Albert Charles Smith published Periclesia, a monotypic genus of flowering plants from Ecuador belonging to the family Ericaceae and named after Pericles.

-The exterior of the ETH Zurich University Archives has a wall painting with the face of Pericles, together with Homer and Aristotle.

-In popular culture

-In the 1968 Star Trek episode Plato's Stepchildren, Captain Kirk is presented with the shield of Pericles by the leader of the Platonian race.

-In the 2016 video game Civilization VI Pericles is one of the two playable leaders for the Greek civilization, the other being Gorgo.

-In the 2018 video game Assassin's Creed Odyssey Pericles's life as a politician and his death are both presented, although his death being from injuries sustained during a violent attack is not historically accurate.